-- You are unhappy with the quality of goods you have received.
+- You’re unhappy with the quality of goods you’ve received.

-- You are unhappy with the valuation of the goods at the end of the period.
+- You’re unhappy with the valuation of the goods at the end of the period.

-You can choose to end a hire purchase deal at any time before making the final payment as long as you have paid half the total amount payable, or pay up to that amount.
+You can choose to end a hire-purchase deal at any time before making the final payment as long as you’ve paid at least half the total amount payable, or pay up to that amount.

-- Settle early by paying what you owe minus a rebate (early repayment) and take ownership of the goods
+Alternatively, you can settle early by paying what you owe minus a rebate, called early repayment, and take ownership of the goods.

-You must also inform the lender in writing of your wish to end the agreement.
-Keep a copy of your letter of termination in case any issues arise later on.
+Keep a copy of your letter of termination in case any issues come up later on.

 One benefit of in-store finance

-The one positive to in-store finance (as opposed to store cards) is that the shops will tend to offer some form of interest-free period, usually three to 12 months, allowing you to buy now and pay for the product later on.
+The one positive to in-store finance as opposed to store cards is that the shops will tend to offer some form of interest-free period, usually three to 12 months.

-But this is only good if you can manage your money and pay off what you’ve spent within the interest-free period.
+But this is only good if you can manage your money and make sure you pay off what you owe in full within the interest-free period.

 What to watch out for

-If you do not pay off the balance at the end of the interest-free period, your debt can rapidly mount up.
-As a result, you may end up spending more on the goods than they are worth.
+If you don’t pay off the balance by the end of the interest-free period, your debt can rapidly mount up.

 The effect on your credit rating